jrmyr/spring-multi-tenancy/README.md

 This is a demonstration how to deal with multiple predefined tenants.
 In this example all tenants are known and type-safely encoded in an enum.

-A more dynamic/general approach can be found [here](https://github.com/wmeints/spring-multi-tenant-demo).
+A more dynamic/general approach can be found [here](https://github.com/wmeints/spring-multi-tenant-demo) - where also the basic idea for this project was taken from.

 The project brings its creation scripts for example databases hosted by a local docker installation so that the system can be tested with a few simple commands.
 As this test is easy to do, no additional unit test have been added, yet.